jose-izquierdo/jose-izquierdo/README.md

 - 🖖 Hi there, I’m @jose-izquierdo.
 I'm currently working as **Senior Backend Developer 💻** with Ruby on Rails.
 - 👀 I’m interested in football, music, starwars, and all the tech universe 🪐.
-- 🌱 I’m currently learning Rust and AWS.
+- 🌱 I’m currently learning Rust, Elixir, and AWS.
 - 💞️ I’m looking to collaborate on open-source projects.
 - 📫 How to reach me: [jose.izquierdo.n@proton.me](mailto:jose.izquierdo.n@proton.me) 📩